WSMorrison/The_Dangerous_Maze/README.md

 ## Technology

-The program was built on the Code Institute Python Essentials Templplate.
+- The program was built on the Code Institute Python Essentials Templplate.
 On request.
-The program uses Google Sheets for spreadsheet hosting.
-[Google Sheets](https://www.google.com/sheets/about/) The spreadsheets are accessed using a credentials API provided by Google Sheets.
+- The program uses Google Sheets for spreadsheet hosting.
+[Google Sheets](https://www.google.com/sheets/about/)
+- The spreadsheets are accessed using a credentials API provided by Google Sheets.
-The spreadsheets are interpreted for Python using Gspread. [gspread](https://docs.gspread.org/en/v5.7.0/) Python imports modules from the time and math libraries, and the user's operating system.
+- The spreadsheets are interpreted for Python using Gspread. [gspread](https://docs.gspread.org/en/v5.7.0/)
+- Python imports modules from the time and math libraries, and the user's operating system.

 ## Deployment

-Code was written and version control maintained in GitHub.
-[Github](https://github.com/) The game was deployed as an app using Heroku.
+- Code was written and version control maintained in GitHub.
+[Github](https://github.com/)
+- The game was deployed as an app using Heroku.
 [Heroku](https://www.heroku.com/)

 When the code was deployment ready, it was deployed in Heroku by following these steps as outlined in the Code Institute Love Sandwiches Walkthrough Project, Deployment, Deploying our Project Part 1 and Part 2 lessons:

--The run.py file had to have the input() methods modified with a linebreak to work with the Code Institute mock terminal being run by Heroku.
+- The run.py file had to have the input() methods modified with a linebreak to work with the Code Institute mock terminal being run by Heroku.
--A requirements.txt file was made to give Heroku the dependencies required by the program.
+- A requirements.txt file was made to give Heroku the dependencies required by the program.
 This was done by issuing the command "pip3 freeze > requirements.txt" in the Gitpod terminal.
--In the Heroku dashboard, a new app was created.
+- In the Heroku dashboard, a new app was created.
--In the new app's page, the settings tab was selected, and the following settings were set:
+- In the new app's page, the settings tab was selected, and the following settings were set:
-    -A config var was set as CREDS for the key field, and the creds.json file contents copied and pasted into the value field.
+    - A config var was set as CREDS for the key field, and the creds.json file contents copied and pasted into the value field.
-    -A config var was set as PORT for the key field, and 8000 for the value field.
+    - A config var was set as PORT for the key field, and 8000 for the value field.
-    -heroku/python Buildpack was added to the required buildpacks.
+    - heroku/python Buildpack was added to the required buildpacks.
-    -heroku/nodejs Buildpack was added to the required buildpacks.
+    - heroku/nodejs Buildpack was added to the required buildpacks.
 The buildpacks must be set in this order.
--In the deploy tab of the app's page, the following selections were made:
+- In the deploy tab of the app's page, the following selections were made:
-    -The app was connected to the developer's appropriate Github repository.
+    - The app was connected to the developer's appropriate Github repository.
-    -Automatic deploys were enabled.
+    - Automatic deploys were enabled.
-    -Deploy Branch was selected for the initial deploy.
+    - Deploy Branch was selected for the initial deploy.
--When Heroku successfully deployed the App, the deployment was checked and tested.
+- When Heroku successfully deployed the App, the deployment was checked and tested.

 # Features

--The game displays a game board showing rows of doors and selectable positions on each row.
+- The game displays a game board showing rows of doors and selectable positions on each row.
--The game changes positions to a 0 instead of a position number to indicate that it was selected.
+- The game changes positions to a 0 instead of a position number to indicate that it was selected.
--The code defends against selecting a previously selected door to avoid wasted attempts or errors.
+- The code defends against selecting a previously selected door to avoid wasted attempts or errors.
--The code defends against bad, empty, or duplicate inputs during gameplay.
+- The code defends against bad, empty, or duplicate inputs during gameplay.
--The game accesses a developer expandable list of opponents for the color copy during gameplay.
+- The game accesses a developer expandable list of opponents for the color copy during gameplay.
--The code tracks which opponents have been called and excludes them from duplicate selection.
+- The code tracks which opponents have been called and excludes them from duplicate selection.
--Health points are displayed throughout gameplay and remain accurate as gameplay advances.
+- Health points are displayed throughout gameplay and remain accurate as gameplay advances.
--A turn counter maintains a count of user turns and indicates how long they have lasted.
+- A turn counter maintains a count of user turns and indicates how long they have lasted.
--The code clears the screen and rebuilds the game board at each input to maintain a clean look.
+- The code clears the screen and rebuilds the game board at each input to maintain a clean look.

 # Testing